 There is so much you can do in this search.
 Try putting quotes around more than one word as I did with “career credentials”.
 You can also use boolean search methods using AND OR and other words if you really want to do advanced searching.

 Goal: To be curious and to get comfortable using the Advanced Search functions.

 Complete your profile or update a section.
 Is everything current?
 Did you see someone’s profile that you liked and could you incorporate some new things on your profile?
 Does your Headline need a change?
-Can your Summary section be improved?
+Can your About section be improved (formerly called Summary)?

 Goal: To keep your profile current, accurate, and complete